edilma/lead-frontend/README.md

-# FRONTEND for the Lead Delivery System
+# FRONTEND for the LDS Lead Delivery System
 Created in React and styled with bootstrap